pingcap/docs/develop/dev-guide-sample-application-java.md

 <div label="Using Hibernate (Recommended)" href="tidb-cloud-hibernate">

-If you are using a non-local default cluster, such as TiDB Cloud or other remote cluster, change the `hibernate.connection.url`, `hibernate.connection.username`, `hibernate.connection.password` in `hibernate.cfg.xml`.
+If you are using a non-local default cluster, such as TiDB Cloud or other remote cluster, modify the `hibernate.connection.url`, `hibernate.connection.username`, `hibernate.connection.password` in `hibernate.cfg.xml`.

 {{< copyable "" >}}